 Place remaining zucchini on top of the cheese.

 Place remaining tomato slices on top of the cheese mixture.

 I actually had extra zucchini and tomato left over, so I placed it here.

 Sprinkle tomatoes with the final fourth of cheese.

-Toss bread crumbs with butter and onions to coat well.
+Toss Panko bread crumbs with butter and onions to coat well.

-Sprinkle onion-bread crumb mixture over top of the tomatoes.
+Sprinkle onion and Panko bread crumb mixture over top of the tomatoes.

-Zucchini and Tomato Parmesan Casserole is also a great dish to prepare for Meatless Mondays!
+Serve immediately.
+Zucchini and Tomato Parmesan Casserole is a tasty recipe to prepare for company or for the holidays.

 Here’s the recipe.